phaistos-networks/TANK/tank_encoding.md

 		if (SPARSE bit is set)
 		{
+			if (flags & TankFlags::BundleMsgFlags::SeqNumPrevPlusOne)
+			{
+				// message.seqNum = prevMessage.seqNum + 1
+			}
-			if (this is neither the first NOR the last message in the message set) {
+			else if (this is neither the first NOR the last message in the message set) {
 				// So for example, if the previous message in this bundle's message set seq.num was 10
 				// and this message's seq num is 11, then we encode (11 - 10 - 1) = 0 here